Skip to main content

 Subsubsection Free-body diagram of structures

 Drawing free-body diagrams of complex frames and machines can be tricky.
-In this section we will walk through the process of selecting appropriate objects and drawing consistent and correct free-body diagrams in order to solve a typical machine problem.
+In this section, we will walk through the process of selecting appropriate objects and drawing consistent and correct free-body diagrams to solve a typical machine problem.

 The toggle clamp shown in Figure 6.6.5 is used to quickly secure wooden furniture parts to the bedplate of a CNC router in order to cut mortise and tenon joints.
 The component parts are shown and named in Figure 6.6.6.